OUR 37TH SEASON

 July 26, 27*, 27, 2019

 The Depot Theater presents an original live radio production written by Mark Vierthaler.
 Join us as Matt Dillon, Miss Kitty and all your favorite characters come to life on air!
-Watch how the sound effects are made, how actors “personify” different characters, or just close your eye and imagine you are listening to the whole show on your radio!
-This production is directed by Ed Bethea.
+Watch how the sound effects are made, how actors “personify” different characters, or just close your eyes and imagine you are listening to the whole show on your radio!

 Law & Order: C-rhyme and Pun-ishment